RoozbehSanaei/PyTorch-TensorFlow/index.md

 ### Model Class

-Whenever you want a model more complex than a simple sequence of existing Modules you will need to define your model by subclasssing TensorFlow Keras model or Torch Module classes
+Whenever you want a model more complex than a simple sequence of existing Modules you will need to define your model by subclasssing TensorFlow Keras model or Torch Module classes, In `__init__` function  you can define all the layers the network is going to have and In the `forward` function, you define how your model is going to be run, from input to output

 *TensorFlow*
 ```python